Jimako-e107-plugins/e107-old-plugins/README.md

 probably because FAQ plugin in core now.
 But it doesn't work.
 Easier would be start from beginning.

-state: just backup
+state: available fixed version for php 7.0 and e107 2.2.0 !
+Only fixes, nothing more

-version from e107-german.de : 4.2
+version from e107-german.de : 4.2    - not available anymore

 =======